Nargis Bagheri

-Nargis Bagheri is an Indian actress and singer who acted in Bollywood and Kollywood films and sang for a Bollywood film.
+Nargis Bagheri (born 10 June 1981), known mononymously as Nargis, is an Indian former actress who acted in Bollywood and Kollywood films.

 Biography

 Bagheri hails from Pune.
 Garam Masala was her debut film which was released in 2005.
-Her Kollywood film Ninaithale was released in 2007.
+Her Kollywood film Ninaithaley was released in 2007.
 Her next Bollywood film Pranali: The Tradition was released in 2008.
 Then, her film Morning Walk was released in 2009.
 In this film, she also sang a song titled "Nach Le".
 Her last film was Kushti was released in 2010.